Skip navigation

 Control Application Access with the Trusted Endpoints Policy

-When the majority of your devices have Duo Desktop installed or the Duo certificate present and report trusted status back to Duo, you may wish to block access to your more sensitive applications from unmanaged devices.
+When the majority of your devices have Duo Desktop installed and report trusted status back to Duo, you may wish to block access to your more sensitive applications from unmanaged devices.
 Accomplish this by applying a policy with the "Trusted Endpoints" policy option set to Require endpoints to be trusted.

 Trusted Endpoints Policy to Block Unmanaged Device Access